iwasz/cpp-can-isotp/README.md

 - [ ] Get rid of all warinigs and c-tidy issues.
 - [x] Check if separationTime and blockSize received from a peer is taken into account during sending (check both sides of communication BS is faulty for sure, no flow frame is sent other than first one).
 - [x] blockSize is hardcoede to 8 for testiung purposes.
 Revert to 0.
-- [ ] If errors occur during multi frame message receiving, the isoMessage should be removed (eventually, probably some timeouts are mentioned in the ISO).
+- [ ] If errors occur during multi frame message receiving, the isoMessage should be removed (eventually.
+Probably some timeouts are mentioned in the ISO).
 Now it is not possible to receive second message if first has failed to be received entirely.
 - [ ] Check if retyurn value from sendFrame is taken into account .
 - [x] Implement all types of addressing.
 - [ ] Use some beter means of unit testing.
 Test time dependent calls, maybe use some clever unit testing library like trompeleoleil for mocking.